 Chronic carpal tunnel syndrome can also lead to wasting (atrophy) of the hand muscles and frequent dropping of objects from the hand due to reduced in grip strength.

-Trigger finger, trigger thumb, or trigger digit is a common disorder characterized by catching, snapping or locking of the involved finger, associated with pain.
+Trigger Finger is a common disorder characterized by catching, snapping or locking of the involved finger, associated with pain.
 Stiffness and catching tend to be worse after inactivity, such as when you wake in the morning.

 De Quervain Tenosynovitis